gvwilson/shuttleworth2014/README.md

 can barely get a family four-door out of the driveway.
 Most scientists are never actually taught how to program --- or how to test code, or use version control, or any of the other things that programmers do to make their lives easier.
-As a result, it takes them weeks or months to do things they could in hours or days, and they have no idea when they're finished whether their results are trustworthy, or even how to reproduce them.
+As a result, they spend a lot of time reinventing wheels, it takes them weeks or months to do things they could in hours or days, and they have no idea when they're finished whether their results are trustworthy, or even how to reproduce them.

-[cut to Adina Chuang Howe explaining the problems she sees]
+[cut to Dominique Vuvan explaining the problems she sees]

 To fix this, I co-founded a project called Software Carpentry.
 Its aim is to teach scientists all the boring things that actually work,